-- 1. Have FHWA and the State executed a GARVEE Program MOU? - Does the MOU identify each project to be funded with bond proceeds and the estimated cost of each project? - 3.
+- 1. Have FHWA and the State executed a GARVEE Program MOU? - 2.
+Does the MOU identify each project to be funded with bond proceeds and the estimated cost of each project? - 3.
 Does the MOU contain a current debt service schedule for each bond issuance that reflects any refunded bonds? - 4.
 If an authorized GARVEE project did not advance as planned or was completed under budget, were the debt service costs properly reallocated and Attachments A and B of the MOU revised? - 5.
 Does the Federal-aid project agreement identify the project as a GARVEE project? - 6.
-Is the current debt service schedule included in the project agreement (as may be revised from time to time)? - 7.
+Is the current debt service schedule included in the project agreement? - 7.
 If refunding bonds were issued, was the project agreement modified to reflect changes in project costs and debt service schedule(s)? - 8.
 Is the project properly identified in the State Transportation Improvement Program / Metropolitan Transportation Plan (including the planned amount of advance construction conversions)? - 9.
 Is each project properly established in FHWA's FMIS with a line item for "Debt Service"? - 10.
 If a major project financial plan is required, does the plan identify the additional costs associated with the issuance of bonds?
 Is the availability of future Federal funding authorizations identified as a risk factor for the project?

-C. Review Project Reimbursements
+C.3 Review Project Reimbursements

 - 1. Do Federal reimbursements of debt service costs properly reflect the approved Federal share of the debt service payments? - 2.
 If multiple projects are funded from bond proceeds, is the amount of each debt service payment allocated to each project based on the amount of bond proceeds used for the project?
 If not, how are debt service payments allocated to projects? - 3.
 Does the timing of FHWA reimbursements (debt service payments) comply with the Cash Management Improvement Act? - 4.
 Are debt-related costs incurred that are not included in the debt service payments?
 If so, are these eligible costs reimbursed when they are incurred, and properly allocated among projects? - 5.
-If FHWA reimbursements are made directly to a third party paying agent, is the agent properly administering the funds? - 6.
-If FHWA reimbursements are made to a debt service fund in advance of the date of scheduled debt service payment, was the fund authorized in the bond issuance documents and are the invested funds, including interest earnings, compliant with the bond issuance documents?

-- 7. If FHWA reimbursements are made to replenish a debt service reserve fund (or contingency fund), are the payments consistent with the flow of funds outlined in the bond issuance documents? - 8.
+If FHWA reimbursements are made to a debt service fund in advance of the date of scheduled debt service payment, was the fund authorized in the bond issuance documents and are the invested funds, including interest earnings, compliant with the bond issuance documents? - 6.
+If FHWA reimbursements are made to replenish a debt service reserve fund (or contingency fund), are the payments consistent with the flow of funds outlined in the bond issuance documents? - 7.
 Is each debt service payment limited to the Federal share?
-If not, how is the non-Federal share provided?

-D. Review Local Government Participation
+C.4 Review Local Government Participation

-- 1. Are State policies and procedures in place to ensure that any locally administered GARVEE project complies with Federal requirements? - 2.
-If GARVEE bonds are issued by a local government, has the State entered into an agreement with the local government that properly documents how the program will be administered?
+1. Are State policies and procedures in place to ensure that any locally administered GARVEE project complies with Federal requirements?

+2. If GARVEE bonds are issued by a local government, has the State entered into an agreement with the local government that properly documents how the program will be administered?

-E. Review GARVEE Program Oversight
+C.5 Review GARVEE Program Oversight